Demonstrations & Loans

 Disability Services continues to expand its assistive technology capacity to meet the needs of all students including an assistive technology lab.

-Northeast Passage, a renowned adaptive sports and recreation program, unique, creative and inspiring.
-Learn more at their website and check out the adaptive equipment rental and other programs.
+Northeast Passage is a renowned adaptive sports and recreation program, unique, creative, and inspiring.
+Learn more at their website and check out the adaptive equipment rental and other programs they offer.